-Wondering where the singing gecko is?
-You’ve arrived. 🙂
+Wondering where the singing gecko part of the story is?
+You’ve arrived.

 A loud gecko.

-A loud gecko who, every night when I would crawl into bed to sleep, would make a horrible horrible noise, something like >rwaaaaak< >rwaaaak<.
+A loud gecko who, every night when I would crawl into bed, would make a loud and horrible noise, something like >rwaaaaak< >rwaaaak< >rwaaaak<.

-I saw it once and found it difficult to believe the sound came from such a tiny creature!
+I saw it once, and couldn’t believe the giant sound came from such a tiny creature!

 This went on for weeks.
-Some nights I was almost in tears, “Please, please stop…” To no avail.
-During the day I would go online and lean on friends’ sympathy about the gecko, who soon became my daily news and source of humor.
+Some nights I was almost in tears, pleading “Please, please stop…” to no avail.
+During the day I would lean on friends’ sympathy so hard until the the gecko became our daily news.
 I even wrote one night in my journal, “I’m sure he’s here to teach me something if I let him.”

 And like that, the gecko was gone!

-There’s a lot here to consider inspirationally, but also to see about our minds, and the wonders of consciousness.
-Here is a fascinating link that showed up in my life later, helping me to convey what I had been trying unsuccessfully, to describe:
+There’s a lot here to consider inspirationally, also to see about our minds… the wonders of consciousness.
+Here is a fascinating link that showed up in my life later, helping to convey:

 “Composer Jim Wilson has recorded the sound of crickets and then slowed down the recording, revealing something so amazing.
 The crickets sound like they are singing the most angelic chorus in perfect harmony.
 Though it sounds like human voices, everything you hear in the recording is the crickets themselves.”